 20% SDS, sheared Herring sperm DNA (10 mg/ml), and 1% Na pyrophosphate were made.
-The stock solutions were used to make 20 ml the prehybridization solution (5X SSC, 5X Denhardt's Reagent, 0.5% SDS, 100 μg/ml sheared Herring sperm DNA, 50% formamide, 0.1% Na pyrophosphate).
-The membrane was transferred into a glass bottle with 10 ml of the prehybridization solution and was incubated in а hybridization oven (Amersham Biosciences) at 42°C for at least 2 hours.
-The 32P-labeled probe was denatured in a boiling water bath for 10 minutes and then rapidly cooled in an ice/water bath.
-The probe was added to the prehybrization solution at 42°C and hybridization occurred overnight.
+The stock solutions were used to 20 ml the prehybridization solution (5X SSC, Denhardt's Reagent, 0.5% SDS, 100 ug/ml sheared Herring sperm DNA, 50% formamide, 0.1% Na pyrophosphate).
+The membrane was transferred into a glass bottle with 10 ml of the prehybridization solution and was incubated hybridization oven (Amersham Biosciences) at 42°C for at The 32P-labeled probe was denatured in a least 2 hours. boiling water bath for 10 minutes and then rapidly cooled The probe was in ice/water bath. added to the an prehybrization solution at 42°C and hybridization occurred overnight.